hanstanawi/movie-watchlist-blog/README.md

 # movie-watchlist-blog
-RESTful Routes simple project with Semantic UI and Node
+RESTful Routes simple project with Semantic UI, Node, and MongoDB

 To install the packages
 `npm install`